Sathwik123422/Exploratory-Data-Analysis-EDA-on-Cryptocurrency-Market-/README.md

-content = """# Exploratory Data Analysis (EDA) on Cryptocurrency Market 📊
+# Exploratory Data Analysis (EDA) on Cryptocurrency Market 📊

 ## Project Overview
 This project performs **Exploratory Data Analysis (EDA)** on cryptocurrency market data to identify trends, correlations, and market patterns.
 The analysis covers **market capitalization, price distributions, volatility, and supply dynamics** for cryptocurrencies in **Dec 2017 and Jan 2018**.